| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 from and to may be used to make the translation on the

-substring of s
+substring of s.

-object used to perform the translation
+You should close the iconv object used to perform the translation

 by calling this procedure with no parameters.